exexexll/Bumpin.io/COOKIE-POLICY.md

 ### 6.4 Clearing Cookies

-You can clear all Napalm Sky cookies and data by:
+You can clear all BUMPIn cookies and data by:
 1. Using your browser's "Clear browsing data" feature
 2. Selecting "Cookies and other site data"
 3. Choosing the appropriate time range